Updated September 2021

-With much speculation surrounding the One Vendor changes Amazon is rumored to implement in 2020, many companies have proactively started looking for assistance in creating their own seller account and increasing their control of their Amazon business.
+After rumblings of One Vendor in 2019 and the still-present turbulence caused by the global pandemic in 2020, many companies are looking for assistance in creating their own seller account and increasing their control of their Amazon business.

-Many Amazon agencies have emerged to meet the demand, but with so many different consultants, it can be difficult to discern which are worth your investment.
+Whether you’re looking for an Amazon agency as a seller or a vendor, you have many options.
+With so many Amazon agencies and consultants to choose from, it can be difficult to discern which are worth your investment.
 How are you going to ensure that you hire the right ecommerce agency to help run and grow your brand’s online presence?

 Making this decision can be daunting in a sea of options.
 Here are 5 questions to ask to help you narrow down the candidates, and ultimately, choose the right fit for your brand’s ecommerce channel.

 The first and foremost consideration is experience.
 You want to make sure the consultant or agency you work with has years of experience operating an ecommerce business.
 The more experience they have, the better understanding they’ll have of what actions will make your products more successful on Amazon.

 Press them on what exactly their expertise is and how their services relate to your ecommerce channel.
 Ask them to go into more detail as to how their experience will translate to the successful growth of your brand.
 This question helps you weed out potential candidates who have no direct interaction with the actual management of the channel.

 You want someone with a wealth of experience that pertains to the needs of your brand.
 While someone who has worked 10 years in Amazon customer service will have some insights, it doesn’t equate to the value you’ll receive from an SEO or marketing expert with 5 years of experience in the marketplace.